phw/foo_listenbrainz2/README.md

 ![Preferences](preferences.png)

+By default the component submits to the ListenBrainz server using the endpoint `https://api.listenbrainz.org/1/submit-listens`.

-If you use another ListenBrainz compatible server, also adjust the URL.
+If you use another ListenBrainz compatible server, also adjust the URL and use a token provided by your server.
 Make sure to append `/submit-listens` to the standard API URL of your server.
 Otherwise you will get `500` response errors.
+For [Maloja](https://github.com/krateng/maloja) servers the API URL is in the form of `https://{hostname}/apis/listenbrainz/1/submit-listens`.

 Now just listen to your music and watch the `Console` for server responses and/or check your recent listens page.